 Who delivers coaching in organisations?

-Coaching may delivered by members of staff or by external coaches.
-The findings from our 2015 Learning and development survey illustrate that line managers are most likely to take the main responsibility for delivering coaching.
+Coaching may be delivered by members of staff or by external coaches.
+The findings from our Learning and skills at work surveys illustrate that line managers are most likely to take the main responsibility for delivering coaching.

 Effectiveness of line managers as coaches

 Coaching supervision and support

 Coaching can be a challenging activity for both internal and external coaches.
 Those involved in coaching need structured opportunities to reflect on their practice, either in one-to-one or group sessions.
 Such opportunities can provide support and help coaches continuously to develop their skills, while they can also act as an important quality assurance activity for organisations and a source of organisational learning about issues addressed in coaching sessions.

 Where a combination of coaching responsibilities exist, it can be helpful if internal and external coaches share supervision arrangements and have opportunities to discuss coaching generally.
 This enables external coaches to attain a better understanding of the organisation and to share their perspectives on what is happening within the organisation.

 It’s also important to establish guidelines on confidentiality and information flow in the implementation phase to develop trust between the individual and coach as well as other stakeholders (for example, managers and/or the HR function).

 Coaching as a business partner skill

 Increasingly, HR and L&D professionals working as business partners are expected to demonstrate coaching capability.
 This particularly relates to the ability to coach business leaders to help them identify and solve particularly business challenges.

 When is coaching the best development method?

-It's important to consider how coaching is linked with overall learning and development strategies.
+It’s important to consider how coaching is linked with overall learning and development strategies.
 Respondents to our Learning and skills at work survey say that coaching is one of the most effective approaches, as are ’in house development programmes’ which usually include a large coaching element.